asultan/moon-accounts/README.md

 - After the 20s delay, the first request will return a response.

 # Do you have questions?
-Feel free to contant me at sultanalex@gmail.com
+Feel free to contact me at sultanalex@gmail.com